 by Dr. Bill Rawls

 Unfortunately, as you may have already learned firsthand, most of these solutions don’t work.
-The reason: They don’t address the role that our modern lifestyle, technologies, and conveniences play in disrupting not only the gastrointestinal system, but all of the body’s health systems.
+The reason: They don’t address the role that our modern lifestyle, technologies, and conveniences play in disrupting not only the GI system, but all of the body’s health systems.
 In other words, these so-called cures are only masking the symptoms, not treating the underlying factors – many of which are man-made.

 Leaky Gut, Explained

 To understand why a gut becomes leaky, it helps to paint a quick picture of where in the body it occurs.
-Although some digestion begins in the stomach, most digestion and absorption of nutrients occurs in the intestines, which also work to defend against foreign invaders like pathogens and toxins.
+Although some digestion begins in the mouth, most digestion and the absorption of nutrients occurs in the intestines, which also work to defend against foreign invaders like pathogens and toxins.

 When functioning correctly, the cells that line the intestines, called the mucosa, are linked securely together with tight junction proteins that create a barrier and regulate the substances that pass into your bloodstream.
 Vital nutrients are let through; foreign substances such as toxins, microbes, and certain food components are mostly kept out.
 Those that do slip through are swiftly tagged by the immune system with antibodies to signal white blood cells to get rid of them.